NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 UCLA Stats and Trends

-- UCLA has eight wins against the spread in 12 games this year.
+- In UCLA's 12 games this season, it has eight wins against the spread.

-- The Bruins have been underdogs by 1 point or more two times this season and have covered the spread every time.
+- The Bruins have always covered the spread this year when underdogs by 1 point or more.

-- UCLA's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- UCLA's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).

-- UCLA is 8-3 against the spread and 8-4 overall in games when it scores more than 19.7 points.
+- UCLA is 8-3 against the spread and 8-4 overall when the team scores more than 19.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.